snipe/snipe-it/installation/configuration.md

 If you don't have an LDAP server (or don't wish to import your users, or allow them to login using their LDAP credentials), you can skip this step.

+The LDAP functionality will import any users in your LDAP/Active Directory, but will leave existing users untouched.

+See the `app/config/production/ldap.example.php` for details on specific LDAP settings.

 -----

 ## Optional: Set Cookies to HTTPS-only